Shoulder

-Shoulder injuries are frequently caused by athletic activities that involve excessive, repetitive, overhead motion, such as swimming, tennis, pitching, and weightlifting.
+Shoulder injuries are frequently caused by athletic activities that involve excessive, repetitive overhead motion, such as swimming, tennis, pitching, and weightlifting.
 Injuries can also occur during everyday activities.

 Rotator Cuff Injuries